JoeNowa/JoeNowa/README.md

 - 👋 Hi, I’m @JoeNowa
 - 👀 I’m interested in ...
-Python Web Development
+Python
 - 🌱 I’m currently learning ...
 C++ and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jn0325764@student.luzerne.edu